picotech/picosdk-python-examples/README.md

 #### Mac OS X

 * Visit our [Downloads page](https://www.picotech.com/downloads) and download the PicoScope Beta for Mac OS X application.

+### Installing the python driver bindings

+A `distutils` installer is provided.
+After you have installed the PicoSDK driver package (see above), the Python installer can be used as follows:

+    python setup.py install

+on macOS and Linux you will either need to use `sudo` with this command, to install into the system folders, or to install for the current user only you can use:

+    python setup.py install --user

+Within python, the library for `import` is called `picosdk`.

 ### Scripts